fabric/fabric/sites/docs/upgrading.rst

       - This is now ``-S``/``--ssh-config``.
     * - ``--system-known-hosts`` to trigger loading systemwide ``known_hosts``
         files
-      - Mixed
+      - Removed/Pending
-      - This isn't super likely to come back as a CLI flag but it may well return as a configuration value.
+      - This isn't super likely to come back as its own CLI flag but it may well return as a configuration value.
     * - ``-t``/``--timeout`` controlling connection timeout
       - Pending
       - Not ported yet.